Trust-Anchor-Group/TemplateContentOnlyPackage/README.md

 Content Service Package
 ==========================

-This repository provides a template solution that can be forked by developers who want to create a custom content-only package for the
+This repository provides a template solution.
+Developers who want to create a custom content-only package for the TAG Neuron(R) can use this repository as a template.
-TAG Neuron(R).
 A Content-Only package contains no assemblies, and does not require restarting the Neuron(R) when installing the package.
 Program logic is implemented using client Javascript and [back-end server script](https://lab.tagroot.io/Script.md).

 Steps to create a content-only service
 -----------------------------------------

-1. Fork this repository
+1. Create a new repository based on this template repository
 	* Follow naming conventions for repositories, to make the repository easy to find.
 A Tag Service running on the TAG Neuron(R) typically resides in a repository named `NeuronSERVICE`, where `SERVICE` is a short name for the service being implemented.
 	* It has been assumed the repository will be cloned to `C:\My Projects\TemplateContentOnlyPackage`.